 - The Restaurant at Mission Ranch, another beautiful spot for a meal (as made famous by Clint Eastwood,) and one of few Carmel-by-the-Sea restaurants with a view.

 - Etats-Unis, a new French restaurant in town that has great reviews so far.
+(Update: I went to brunch here on my last visit and the food was wonderful!)

 - Akaoni, a sushi spot that locals love (that I have yet to try!)